Job Search Terminal

 7. First-time setup in the app

-When you first open the app at http://localhost:3000, the dashboard shows a 3-step setup guide:
+When you first open the app at http://localhost:3000, the dashboard opens a guided setup flow:

 Step 1: Add an AI API key Click the provider you want to use to expand the instructions.
 Pick one — you only need one: